wp-plugins/wp-conversion-boxes/README.txt

 * Released on 10th August, 2014
 * Lots of minor bug fixes.

+= 1.0.2 =
+* Global settings was not working, now working.

 == Upgrade Notice ==

 = 1.0.1 =
-* Lots of bug fixes
+* IMPORTANT UPDATE - Lots of bug fixes
 * Must update to 1.0.1 from 1.0.0 for proper plugin functioning.

+= 1.0.2 =
+* IMPORTANT UPDATE - Global settings was not working, now working.

 == Updates ==